howard8888/alicebobworld/README.md

 (Note: This is simply a programming exercise I created for myself.
 All information theory concepts are taken from the literature.
 No new contributions are made here by me. -- Howard :)
+(Note:  Code intended to run under Python 2.7.
+I will re-write for Python 3.6 at a later date. -- Howard :)

         Welcome to Data Negotiation World